-- Maintain case log through ACGME site and provide all required documentation for resident portfolio.
+- Maintain case log thru ACGME site and provide all required documentation for resident portfolio.

 Goals and Objectives

-The last three months of PGY-5 are spent formulating a research/academic plan that will be enacted during the subsequent research year.
+The last 3 months of the NS-5 year are spent formulating a research/academic plan that will be enacted during the subsequent research year.
 Those residents interested in basic neuroscience research will be assisted in identifying and developing their area of interest.
-Once an area has been established, the resident will be directed to the appropriate basic scientist who can best help the resident meet the goals and objectives of the research project, either within our system or at another institution, in Pittsburgh or elsewhere in the U.S. Research funding opportunities will also be identified and pursued.
-Each resident will be assigned a faculty mentor to assist in the process.
+Once an area has been established, the resident will be directed to the appropriate basic scientist, in which the goals and objectives of the research can be best met.
+This may be within the Allegheny General Hospital, Allegheny-Singer Research Institute, The Pittsburgh Tissue Engineering Initiative, Carnegie Mellon University, or another institution (either in Pittsburgh or nationally).
+Research funding opportunities will also be identified and pursued.
+Each resident will be assigned a faculty mentor to assist them step-by-step through this process.
 For those residents inclined to pursue a clinical track, at this time they would select one of the areas of advanced clinical training.

 Medical Knowledge - The resident will be able to:

-- Maintain and expand the knowledge base in all skills and competencies from previous years.
+- Maintain and expand their knowledge base in all skills and competencies from previous years.

 - Expand knowledge in neuroanatomy, neurophysiology, neuropharmacology and basic neurosciences with appropriate application to patient care issues.

-- Perform at the level of a senior resident with duties and responsibilities delegated by the Chief Resident.
+- Performing at the level of a senior resident with duties and responsibilities delegated by the Chief Resident.

 - Assume an increasingly active role in didactic conference preparations and discussions.